The death of Bob Woolmer

 Twenty-four hours on from the greatest upset in World Cup history, an even greater off-field shock brought the Caribbean carnival to an instant and terrible halt.
 Bob Woolmer, the coach of the Pakistan team that had been knocked out of the tournament by Ireland, was found unconscious in his hotel bathroom and later died in hospital.
 He was 58.
 As the world digested the enormity of the news, all manner of rumours, theories and plots flooded the airwaves, and within four days the Jamaica police had launched a murder inquiry.
 After months of fruitless speculation, they eventually conceded he had died of natural causes.

 Birth of Eknath Solkar, the best short-leg fielder to ever grace the game.
-The top catchers are usually firmly camped in the slip cordon, but most of Solkar's takes came at forward short leg, where he lurked uncomfortably up close and personal to the batsman.
+The top catchers are usually firmly camped in the slip cordon, but most of Solkar's takes came at forward short-leg, where he lurked uncomfortably up close and personal to the batsman.
 When India beat West Indies for the first time ever, in Port-of-Spain in 1970-71, Solkar equalled the then world record of six catches in a Test.
 His catches - among them one taken diving full stretch forward - also helped India to victory against England at The Oval in 1971, the team's first Test win in England.
 Statistically Solkar remains Test cricket's most successful fielder, with 53 catches in just 27 matches - the best ratio of any non-wicketkeeper with 20 or more Tests.
 He was also a dependable lower-order batsman, and took 18 wickets with his slow medium pace and chinamen.
-Solkar died in 2005.

 An England coach is flippin' born.
-The hyperactive Lancastrian David Lloyd, a left-handed opener, played seven Tests in 1974 and 1975.
+The hyperactive Lancastrian David Lloyd, a left-hand opener, played seven Tests in 1974 and 1975.
 He even made a double-hundred, against India in Edgbaston in his second Test.
-He has many other strings to his bow: umpire, eccentric commentator (he once opined that "If Nathan Astle's a bowler, my back side's a fire engine"), after-dinner speaker, and England's cheerleading coach between 1996 and 1999.
+He has many other strings to his bow: umpire, eccentric commentator (he once opined that "If Nathan Astle's a bowler, my back side's a fire engine"), after-dinner speaker, and England's coach between 1996 and 1999.

 It's a good job Lloyd wasn't in charge of England today, when Zimbabwe beat them fair and square in the World Cup match in Albury.
 It didn't matter as such, because England were already through to the semi-finals, but it was nonetheless humiliating - this was Zimbabwe's first win in 19 attempts in pre-Test days - and symptomatic of the increasing fatigue of an England side that had looked invincible a couple of weeks earlier.
 Zimbabwe had only 134 runs to play with, but Eddo Brandes was both frugal and incisive.
 He nailed Messrs Gooch (with the first ball of the innings), Lamb, Smith, and his old school chum Graeme Hick (another duck), to end with 4 for 21.
 England went down by nine runs, and seven days later they lost to Pakistan in the final.